code-423n4/2021-10-ambire/README.md

 # Final notes

-if you're excited about building an easy to use, but powerful smart wallet, feel free to reach out at contactus@ambire.com 🔥
+If you're excited about building an easy to use but powerful smart wallet, feel free to reach out at contactus@ambire.com 🔥